 Teaching children to read is one area where collaboration between teachers and parents/carers is of vital importance.
 In this free course, Involving the family in supporting pupils' literacy learning, you will examine how families and schools work together to establish the links that underpin childhood literacy development and the ways in which educational institutions respond to the diversity of needs amongst students.

-- an enhanced understanding of models for involving parents and carers in children's literacy acquisition.
+- understand more fully models for involving parents and carers in children's literacy acquisition.

 - Current section: Introduction

 - 2 Involving parents and carers in students' literacy learning